lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 ## Part 5

-Andrew Potatohead straddled his buddy Jordan Pitabreadhead's shoulders - the aforementioned small reason not hindering him in doing so...
+Andrew Potatohead straddled his buddy Jordan Pittabreadhead's shoulders - the aforementioned small reason not hindering him in doing so...

 And - as his mash-potato mouth moved into a spud-based smile - he began to read from his potato pamphlet...